helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

 </dependency>
 ```

-Then define the data source and reference its name from the JDBC client:
+Once the data source is registered, its name connects the JDBC client to it:

 ```yaml [application.yaml]
 data: